 Scientists have actually randomized people to wear N95 or regular surgical masks, then tracked how many people got infected with colds and flus similar to the coronavirus.
-This data can tell us whether N95 or surgical masks are more effective at preventing transmission of viruses.
+This data can tell us whether N95 or surgical masks are more effective at preventing infection of respiratory viruses.
 The results surprised me.

 Coronavirus & Mask Livestream